medovina/natty/README.md

 The `-t` option specifies a time limit for searching for a proof.
 For example, `-t2` specifies a limit of 2 seconds.
 The default limit is 5 seconds.

 The `-x` option will cause Natty to export each theorem from the input file (and its dependencies) to a file in the standard THF format.
-The output files will appear in the `thf` subdirectory, e.g. in the `thf/set` directory for theorems from `set.n`.
+The output files will appear in the `thf` subdirectory, e.g. in the `thf/nat` directory for theorems from `nat.n`.
 In this mode Natty will not attempt to prove any theorems.

 You can also run Natty on a THF file directly:

 ```
-$ ./natty thf/set/1_s1.thf
+$ ./natty thf/nat/2_s1.thf
 ```

 To see a list of other available options, run Natty with no command-line arguments: